elita0/Polygenic-risk-score-calculation/README.md

 ## PRS calculation

--All files in the same directiroy including PLINK and PRSice
+-All files should be in the same directiroy including PLINK and PRSice tools
 ### PLINK
 As a minor allele is used GWAS data